JDCTeam/local_manifests/README.md

-Local manifest for Optimized CyanogenMod 13
+Local manifest for Optimized LineageOS 13
 ==============

 To add this CAF-powered manifest to your local repository, use this command in source's root: